Implementing a Singly Linked List from Scratch — A Practical Guide to Pointers and Memory

 return true;

-}Just like inserting at a specified position, the core is finding the predecessor node and then bypassing the deleted node.
+}Just like insertion at a specified position, the core logic is to locate the predecessor node and then bypass the node being deleted.

-Step 7 — Search and Traverse, Let's Run It and See
+Step 7 — Search and Traversal, Let's Run and See the Results

-Searching and traversing are the most basic read-only operations of a linked list, and they are also our means of verifying that all previous insertions and deletions are correct.
+Searching and traversal are the most basic read-only operations for linked lists, and they serve as the means for us to verify that all previous insertions and deletions were implemented correctly.

 /// @brief 查找值为 target 的第一个节点的位置